 Tables

-Table 1: Results of models testing for effects of yearly climate on (A) first flowering date (FFD) for individual plants, and on three measures of the yearly position (B) and the yearly duration (C) of the flowering season of Lathyrus vernus in 22 study years.
+Table 1: Results of models testing for effects of yearly climate on (A) first flowering date (FFD) of individual plants, and on three measures of the yearly position (B) and the duration (C) of the flowering season of Lathyrus vernus in 22 study years.
 The position of the flowering season was defined by the start, i.e. the date when 10% of the plants had started flowering, the mean, i.e. the mean first flowering date, and the end, i.e. the date when 90% of the plants had started flowering.
 The duration of the flowering season was defined by the number of days between the start and the end.
-In (A), linear mixed models with plant individual as a random effect and number of flowers as a covariate were used, averaged estimates and z-values across all candidate models with ΔAICc < 2 are shown, and values of marginal and conditional pseudo-R2 (representing, respectively, the variance explained by the fixed effects and by the entire model, (Nakagawa & Schielzeth 2013) are shown for the best model resulting from model selection. ∑wi = Relative variable importance (sum of Akaike weights over all models including each variable).
+In (A), linear mixed models with plant individual as a random effect and number of flowers as a covariate were used.
+Also shown are averaged estimates and z-values across all candidate models with ΔAICc < 2, and values of marginal and conditional pseudo-R2 (representing, respectively, the variance explained by the fixed effects and by the entire model, (Nakagawa & Schielzeth 2013)) for the best model resulting from model selection. ∑wi = Relative variable importance (sum of Akaike weights over all models including each variable).